gnyirjesy/Solar-Panel-Area-Prediction/README.md

 There is no denying the impact that climate change has had on the planet.
 According to the Intergovernmental Panel on Climate Change (IPCC) in their Sixth Assessment Report, climate change is a result of human actions, including increases in CO<sub>2</sub> and greenhouse gas emissions, and it is already affecting weather and extreme events worldwide.<sup>1</sup> At this point, the world needs to limit emissions to prevent warming the planet to 2<sup>o</sup>C; a threshold where extreme events would become even more widespread.
 In April of 2021, President Biden committed to reduce the United States greenhouse gas emissions by 50-52% by 2030 as part of the country’s contribution to the Paris Climate Agreement.<sup>2</sup> The US emits the second most greenhouse gases in the world, so hitting these targets and even going beyond them would help to curb warming effect on the climate.
 Electricity generation in the US is mainly fueled by coal and natural gas, which is why this area accounts for 25% of the country’s greenhouse gas emissions.
 By aggressively switching to renewable energy sources of electricity, the country can begin to achieve the climate goals and prevent further warming of the planet.
 Solar is a likely candidate as a renewable energy source because the cost of solar has dropped more than 70% over the last decade and is now competitively priced with other dirtier fuel sources.<sup>3</sup>

-This report aims to identify drivers of solar adoption in both the residential and the industrial sectors through a machine learning predictive model.
-For each sector, the model attempts to predict solar panel system count at the county level using a combination of socioeconomic, policy, and financial data related to the electricity market.
+This report aims to identify drivers of solar adoption in the residential sector through a machine learning predictive model.
+The model attempts to predict solar panel system count at the county level using a combination of socioeconomic, policy, and financial data related to the electricity market.

 ## Data
 The DeepSolar group at Stanford University created a comprehensive dataset that identified the size, type, and number of solar panels in each county across the United States.<sup>4</sup> The solar panel data was determined through a convolutional neural network (CNN) that used satellite imagery to classify panels and estimate their sizes with precision and recall performance around 90%.5 The dataset includes information for all 48 contiguous U.S. states.
 There are 72,537 rows and 168 columns.
 These correspond with information for 72,537 twelve digit Federal Information Processing System (FIPS) codes for census tract locations across the U.S. The columns included in the dataset fall within five categories: